joshbegley/nyt-latest/README.md

 **“$6 billion they traded for five people.
-They just now set a price on anyone’s head who’s a tourist from America, who’s a student from America for kidnapping.”**\
+They just now set a price on anyone’s head who’s a tourist from America, who’s a student from America, for kidnapping.”**\
 `By Michael D. Shear`\
 https://nytimes.com/live/2023/09/27/us/republican-debate-presidential/fact-check-burgum-iran-kidnapping-ransom?searchResultPosition=1